What is District Energy?

 How does the steam system work?

-• As these buildings use the steam, it cools and condenses back into water at a temperature of approximately 180℉.
+• As these buildings use the steam, it cools and condenses back into water (condensate) at a temperature of approximately 180℉.

 • The condensate is then discarded into either the storm sewer or sanitary sewer.

-How will the hot water system work?
+How does the hot water system work?

-• Hot water is created by transferring the energy in the steam to the hot water closed loop system in an energy transfer station located in the plant.
+• Hot water (190℉ – 220℉) is produced at the main Duluth Energy Systems plant by transferring the energy in the steam to the hot water closed loop system through an energy transfer station located in the plant.

 • This hot water is then distributed to buildings through a system of underground pipes.